- Open Access

 Electronic supplementary material

-Additional file 1:Figure S1 - Diagrammatic illustration of Gelfoam-implantation angiogenesis assay.
+Additional file 1:.
 FVB/N mice (6-8 weeks old; four in each set) were anesthetized with Ketamine HCL (100 mg/ml/kg) and Xylazine (20 mg/ml/kg) immediately before implantation of Gelfoam (Gelfoam®, Pharmacia & Upjohn Company, NY, USA).
 Gelfoam was cut into small Pieces (8 × 8 mm), presoaked with autoclaved water, regular media or Tumor cell-conditioned media (TCM).
 Presoaked Gelfoam was transplanted subcutaneously on left or right flank of mice.
 The transplanted mice were maintained for 5-6 days.
 In the mean time, Q-dot labeled 10T1/2 cells were cultured in regular media or TCM.
 After maintenance period, labeled 10T1/2 cells (2 × 105) were injected subcutaneously near implanted Gelfoam according to the experimental set-up.
 The implanted Gelfoam was taken out carefully after 2 days and the angiogenesis was detected and quantified using inverted fluorescence microscope.
 (PDF 51 KB)

 Authors’ original submitted files for images